-Whether it was to cram for an exam or meet a tight deadline at work, everyone has pulled an all-nighter (or two) at some point in their life.
-At times like these, reaching for a strong kopi or a caffeine-filled energy drink to stay awake seems like the natural thing to do.
+Whether it was to cram for an exam or meet a tight deadline at work, everyone has pulled an all-nighter (or two!) at some point in their life.
+At times like these, reaching for a strong kopi or a caffeine-filled energy drink seems like the natural thing to do.

-But are there other ways to survive an all-nighter apart from consuming caffeine?
-And what are negative effects of having too much caffeine?
+But is loading on caffeine the only way to survive an all-nighter?
+And what are negative effects of too much caffeine?
 Adj Assoc Prof Toh Song Tar, Head & Senior Consultant,

 SingHealth group, offers a wake-up call for those overly reliant on this stimulant.

 “Although caffeine is useful for restoring alertness and reducing fatigue, overconsumption can lead to unwanted side effects, such as restlessness, irritability, nervousness, insomnia, headaches and palpitations,” he says.

 Adj Assoc Prof Toh weighs in on the effectiveness of caffeine-free, alternative methods that people can consider using to stay awake.

 6 natural ways to stay awake without caffeine

 1. Exercising and stretching